27 Traditional Purim Food Ideas for 2026

 Book Now

-Along with fasting, feasting, sharing gifts (mishloach manot) and giving to charity, the story of Queen Esther is a vital part of Purim.
+Along with feasting, sharing gifts (mishloach manot) and giving to charity, the story of Queen Esther is a vital part of Purim.
 Another relevant story that is equally as fascinating is that many traditional Purim foods are plant-based.

 In honor of her steadfast commitment to a kosher diet without revealing her Jewish identity, Queen Esther was essentially a vegan, thus leading the way for the innovative vegan Purim menus enjoyed today.
-This crispy baked tofu is an ideal starting point for several delicious plant-forward alternatives.
-Use these crispy bites in a fresh salad, add them to a pilaf or dunk them into a spicy sauce for an easy side dish.

 Recipe Steps: 9